-Once you are accepted into the training program, you will take classes and start to accumulate Continuing Education (CE) and volunteer hours.
+If you are accepted into the training program, you will take classes and start to accumulate Continuing Education (CE) and volunteer hours.
 To become certified, you need 8 hours of continuing education (CE) and 40 hours of volunteer work in addition to completing the class.
-You will have one full year from the end of the classroom work to complete the CE and volunteer work.
+Trainees have one full year from the end of the classroom work to complete the CE and volunteer work.
 If you have any questions about applying, please email firstname.lastname@example.org

 - Our curriculum consists of 15 sessions held annually September through April, on Saturdays 9 am to 3 pm.
 The course combines classroom and field instruction.
 Successful completion of the training requires passing both the mid-term and final examinations, and submission of a nature journal.

-- Classes are limited to 22 adult students and fees are $250 per person, which includes all course materials.
-Applications are now open.
+- Classes are limited to 25 adult students and fees are $250 per person, which includes all course materials.

 - Participants are expected to attend all class and field work.
 If you miss one or two classes, a “make-up” session(s) must be taken within one year from the course completion.
 Qualifying make-up classes must be pre-coordinated with the Chapter Training Committee.